DimitrovViktor/FitnessApp/README.md

 ## To-do

 - User profiles - add profile system where users can search for each other and add each other as friends
-- Foods section - add ingredients to use/avoid
+- Diet section - pick daily food and track calories
 - Social page - users can make posts to share custom workouts and make posts